11 Romantic Things to Do in Point Pleasant NJ Off Season

 DO: Go Fishin

-Shore Fresh Market and Restaurant, Point Pleasant NJ
+Shore Fresh exterior Point Pleasant NJ

 SHOP/FRESH SEAFOOD: Shore Fresh

-Fishing trawlers, nets still dripping from the days work, haul ass into Cook’s Creek off the Manasquan Inlet, twirl around then dock proficiently behind a dozen other “draggers.”
+Most visitors to Point Pleasant have no idea that this town is the third largest commercial fishing port in New Jersey (behind Cape May and Atlantic City).
+Fishing trawlers, nets still dripping from the days work, haul ass into Cook’s Creek off the Manasquan Inlet, twirl around then dock proficiently behind a dozen other “draggers” where crews, dressed in electric-orange rubber overalls, offload each catch into the dockside warehouse of Shore Fresh.

 Before it’s shipped off to New York and elsewhere however, visitors can purchase fish, lobster and other seafood fresh off the boat here.